Deere begins production of face shields in Moline

-Deere & Co. today announced that it will produce thousands of protective face shields for health-care workers in response to the COVID-19 health crisis.
+Deere & Co. announced on Thursday that it will produce thousands of protective face shields that will be donated to health-care workers in response to the COVID-19 pandemic.

 Employees at the John Deere Seeding Group in Moline, Ill., started production Wednesday.